delvtech/hyperdrive/README.md

 ## Yield Sources

 The current suggested way of integrating your yield source with hyperdrive is through the [ERC-4626 standard](https://eips.ethereum.org/EIPS/eip-4626) although accomodations can be made if this is not possible.
-Hyperdrive currently makes use of [Yield Daddy](https://github.com/timeless-fi/yield-daddy) to wrap many existing yield sources into this standard.

 # Disclaimer